|

 selections than the federal frameworks but never more liberal.

-The Service sets migratory bird hunting regulations
+The U.S. Fish and Wildlife Service sets migratory bird

 The biological cycle of migratory birds controls the timing of